Who are we?

 Ariane is a biologist specialised in immunology and vaccine development and holds a PhD in Clinical Medicine from the University of Oxford.
 Her expertise spans development, characterisation and testing of novel vaccine platforms and adjuvants for effective vaccine development, with 6 vaccines developed through pre-clinical at the University of Oxford’s Jenner Institute.
 Prior to Baseimmune, Ariane was a postdoctoral researcher at the University College London working on stablishing protective antigens in a vaccine against Cytomegaloviruses.
 As the CSO of Baseimmune, Ariane is responsible for scientific strategy, company strategy, and operations.

 Dr Ariane Gomes

 Phillip is a self-taught computer software engineer who previously worked with the team at the Jenner Institute to develop the computer algorithms used to develop a number of the vaccines at the Institute, including the HPV and Chikungunya vaccines.
-As a co-founding partner and software consultant for Baseimmune, he is working on a variety of projects developing and optimising the bespoke software and database that underpins the company’s technology platform.
+As the CTO of Baseimmune, Phil is responsible for platform and database development that underpins Baseimmune’s core technology.

 Josh and Phil are secondary school friends that bonded over building electronic kits and small robots covered with LEDs and flashing lights in the shed after school.
 Josh and Ari met during their PhD’s and bonded over miserable long nights and weekend shifts in the lab.
 They reportedly spent most of their time between incubations and experiments dancing to questionable 60’s and 70’s songs.